nlopez59/MortgageWorkspace/readme.md

 ####  Batch Applications run using [Job Control Language - JCL](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing).
  - They are designed to process large amounts of data in 'batches' without user interaction.
  - JCL is like a script with a sequence of step(s) that makeup a job.
- - The JCL line ```"EXEC PGM=???"``` defines a step and the program it will EXECute like an application program or utility like Sort, DB2 bind...
+ - The JCL line ```"EXEC PGM=???"``` defines a step and the program it will EXECute like an application program or utility like a Compiler, Sort, DB2 bind and many others.
  - Steps have one or more ```"DD DSN=???,..."``` lines that are Data Definitions (DD) used to create a new file or allocate an existing file by DataSet by Name (DSN).
- - Applications process data in files or other format like DB2 tables, MQ Queues and a variety of other methods.
+ - Applications process data in files allocated in JCL or provided by other services DB2 tables, MQ Queues and a variety of other methods.
  - Jobs are submitted to the [Job Entry Subsystem - JES](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing) to execute the program(s) in  each step(s).
- - Some processes can run outside of JES like dbb-zappbuild.
-This java process runs under an SSH session without JCL and JES.
-However, it allocates files and executes programs just like a JCL job.
+ - Some processes/programs can run outside of JES like a Rexx exec or a Java process.
+However, these programs also use DDs to allocate files like a JCL job.
- - Security for all processes on zOS is managed by RACF - see below.
+ - Security for all processes on zOS is managed by RACF - see below for more details.
 <br/>

-   The example job below has one step to execute the IBM utility program IEFBR14.
-That step allocates a new DSN with the DD name of DD1.
-A new file is allocated with certain attributes like logical record size and disk space on a volume (disk).
-The ```"SYSOUT=*"``` DDs are allocated by JES for program logs.
+   The example JCL step below executes the IBM utility program IEFBR14.
+The step allocates a new DSN with the DD name of DD1.
+In this cases, a new file is allocated and cataloged with certain attributes like logical record size(lrecl) and disk space on a specific volume (hard drive).
+The ```"SYSOUT=*"``` DDs are special allocations provided by JES for various logs.
  <img src="images/jcl.png" width="500">